dommyrock/dpolzer/src/content/blog/blocking-rule-engine.md

 I also included `Tags` in the response payloads, allowing us to get a more granular view of the specific case (combination of rule attributes) that blocked the candidate assignment.

-This version improves flow and readability, maintaining the original intent and technical detail.

 Example of custom response thrown by the `Blocking Rule Engine`

 ```json